 The Japanese traditionally serve katsu with a finely shredded cabbage salad, steamed rice and a sweet plum sauce.
 I gave my katsu here a personal twist though and instead I used a delicious Japanese Golden Curry sauce, the one I use for my Japanese chicken curry.
 Both of them are also available in every good Asian supermarket.

-The best katsu I’ve eaten in Japan?
+The best katsu I have eaten in Japan?

 That was in a restaurant in Tokyo, popular for its marvelous fried tonkatsu.
 No idea hat the name was, however we had to wait in line for quite a while.
 The restaurant was very basic and quite old fashioned.
 But packed with people.